avp/spectra/README.md

 ### Bower

-The bower package is at `spectra-color`.
+The bower package is at `spectrajs`.

-    bower install spectra-color
+    bower install spectrajs

 ### Node